AlexaCRM/alexacrm.github.io/datapress/addons/elementor.md

 ## Introduction

-:::info
+:::note
-Premium feature!
-This feature is available in the addon to the premium extension.
+This is a premium feature.
+For more details see [Premium Edition](/extensions/gravity-forms).
 :::

 Our plugin supports Elementor.
 We offer several widgets that are compatible with Elementor (including Elementor Pro).
 To edit a form using Elementor, you need to install and activate the DataPress Integration Premium plugin.